Bogdanp/racket-review/README.md

 * missing and invalid #lang headers
 * syntax errors
+* unused identifiers (unless those identifiers are made up of underscores)
 * shadowed identifiers
 * malformed `if` and `let` expressions
 * redefined identifiers via `define` and `define-values`